Geometry in the entanglement dynamics of the double Jaynes-Cummings model: Conclusions

 \section{Conclusions}

-We presented a detailed study of the geometric character of the entanglement dynamics of to pairs of {\it qubits} evolving according to the double Jaynes--Cummings model.
-Although, this is a analytically solvable simple model, it exhibits a very rich dynamical structure which we explored here in order to give a geometric meaning to the entanglement dynamics.
+We presented a detailed study of the geometric character of the entanglement dynamics of two pairs of {\it qubits} evolving according to the DJCM.
+Although, this is an analytically solvable simple model, it exhibits a very rich dynamical structure which we explored here in order to give a geometric meaning to the entanglement dynamics.
 As it became clear, its very difficult to generalize our results to other more sophisticated models or initial conditions.
 However, we strongly believe that there is an intimate connection between the average radius of the hypersphere and the phenomenon of sudden death of entanglement.
-We hope this work has shed some light on the geometry character of quantum mechanics.
-We also hope experimentalists will become sufficiently intrigued with the results given that the double Jaynes--Cummings model is within todays available technology.
+We hope to have provided for a tool which might aid experimentalists given that DJCM is within todays available technology.